superboubek/bcd/README.md

 Reference implementation for the paper [Bayesian Collaborative Denoising for Monte-Carlo Rendering](https://www.telecom-paristech.fr/~boubek/papers/BCD) by Malik Boughida and Tamy Boubekeur.

-This program allows to denoise images rendering with Monte Carlo path tracing and provided in the form of their statistics (average, distribution and covariance of per-pixel color samples).
+This program allows to denoise images rendered with Monte Carlo path tracing and provided in the form of their statistics (average, distribution and covariance of per-pixel color samples).

 Copyright(C) 2014-2017
 Malik Boughida and Tamy Boubekeur